gravitational/careers/challenges/cloud/sre.md

   we're doing here.

-We believe this technique is not only better, but also is more fun compared to whiteboard/quiz interviews, so common in the industry.
+We believe this technique is not only better, but also is more fun compared to whiteboard/quiz interviews so common in the industry.
 It's not without the downsides - it could take longer than traditional interviews.

 [Some of the best teams use coding challenges.](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/)